instagibbs/bolts/XX-eltoo-transactions.md

 ### Trimmed Outputs

-Peers agree on a `dust_limit_satoshis` below which outputs should not be produced; these outputs that are not produced are termed "trimmed".
+Outputs with value below `dust_limit_satoshis` should not be produced;
+these outputs that are not produced are termed "trimmed".
 A trimmed output is considered too small to be worth creating and is instead added to the anchor output's value to be used as CPFP fees.